hanatos/vkdt/src/pipe/doc/readme.md

 information. this means the nodes can be mapped directly to glsl kernels.

-on the module level, each connection has to carry context information. the module is responsible to transfer such context from input to output connectors, and potentially has to replicate the internal node structure. it can also create cross connections between context buffers and nodes that are used to process the roi buffer.
+on the module level, each connection has to carry context information. the module is responsible for transferring such context from input to output connectors, and potentially has to replicate the internal node structure. it can also create cross connections between context buffers and nodes that are used to process the roi buffer. this means that the context and roi buffers will always be handed down synchronously, avoiding costly and error prone synchronisation between independent pipelines.